Yan’s Notes

 Yan from Owner.One

-Only 4.02% realize that if their bank requests verification of a frozen transaction – they will have just three days to provide the documents.
-It is based on 'Penguin Analytics', research of 13 500 respondents from 18 countries, with Net Worth from $3 million to $99 million.
 A black slope can be easier with good snow than a blue slope with bad snow.
 Often, the reasons behind account freezes or bank-canceled transactions are not immediately clear.
 Regulatory criteria for deeming client transactions suspicious are vague.
 Sometimes, this judgment is made because a client has a large number of diverse transactions.
 This can lead to a transaction freeze and a request for additional documentation.
 To avoid this, separate your bank accounts by transaction types, and ideally, conduct different types of transactions through different banks.
 This reduces the frequency of regular and unexpected requests and helps you manage and respond to bank inquiries.
 For example, use separate accounts for dividends, current expenses, bonuses, and investment income.
 This approach saves time, is convenient, and reduces compliance risks.
 Of course, dividing assets among multiple accounts and banks may increase the complexity of financial planning.
 Additionally, if you mistakenly mix up the accounts and conduct an atypical transaction, the regulator will likely send you a request.

 Red button